fan2/mkdocs/docs/blog/posts/cs/cpp-alignment.md

 **12 The C memory model | 12.7 Alignment**

 The inverse direction of pointer conversions (from “pointer to character type” to “pointer to object”) is not harmless at all, and not only because of possible aliasing.
-This has to do with another property of C’s memory model: ***alignment***.
-Objects of most non-character types can’t start at any *arbitrary* byte position; they usually start at a ***word boundary***.
+This has to do with another property of C's memory model: ***alignment***.
+Objects of most non-character types can't start at any *arbitrary* byte position; they usually start at a ***word boundary***.
 The alignment of a type then describes the possible byte positions at which an object of that type can start.

 If we force some data to a false alignment, really bad things can happen.